Your blog post content here.

 Motor dysarthria is characterized by abnormal muscle movements.
 Often, this will manifest in the form of tremors of the upper or lower limbs.
 It may also include abnormal movements of the face, such as the inability to form a smile.

+This symptom includes challenges in controlling the muscles that are responsible for vocalization.
 The severity of dysarthria symptoms also varies depending on the cause.
 A person may have difficulties speaking, but they may also have problems swallowing and chewing, which may impact their ability to eat.

 If you were injured in a car accident, you might experience symptoms of dysarthria.
 It is important that you seek medical attention if you are experiencing any of the symptoms listed here.
 You should inform your doctor of your injuries and about the accident.
 Tell them about any injuries you received that you may not have noticed.
 You may also be asked to demonstrate the symptoms of dysarthria.